Deepesh1604/Promotify/README.md

 - **Analytics and statistics** for user growth and campaign performance
 - **CRUD operations** for campaigns and user profiles.

 The application implements proper front-end and back-end validation for user inputs.
 It features separate login forms for **Sponsors**, **Influencers**, and **Admins**, with secure role-based access control.
 The platform includes comprehensive CRUD features for **Campaigns** and **Applications**.
-Sponsors can review and manage applications, while Admins have the ability to oversee all platform activities, including user management and campaign moderation
+Sponsors can review and manage applications, while Admins have the ability to oversee all platform activities, including user management and campaign moderation.